LLVM-but-worse/maple-ir/README.md

 For more details, see the [whitepaper](./docs/maple-ir.pdf).

 ## Caveats
-- Since the project uses a fork of the ObjectWeb ASM framework, it's not compatible with other implementations.
-This should be addressed before you use Maple-IR as a library.
 - Interprocedural analysis has not been fully implemented (it's difficult).
 - Many of the IR passes weren't designed with `javac` in mind.
 This means, for example, `finally` blocks are processed correctly, although not neatly.